Helperbird/website/src/pages/help/how-to-turn-helperbird-on.md

 ---
 layout: templates/help.html
-title: How to turn Helperbird on - Helperbird
+title: How to turn Helperbird on
 description:
   Discover how to switch Helperbird from off to on for Google Chrome, Firefox, Safari, and Edge.
 keywords: